 The benefits of setting goals

 Goal setting triggers new behaviours, guides your daily actions and gives you a clear purpose in life.
-Goals create a measurable road map to success.
-Having goals helps you clarify what matters most in business and life.
+Goals give you focus.
+Without a measurable goal you can be confused and lack direction.
+Goals help you clarify what matters most in business and life.

 Setting goals transforms how you invest your time, energy and focus and provides motivation to take action on achieving your goals.